How much does a permit cost, and who has to pay it?

 There are two exceptions:

-if you hold a spouse/civil partner permit (which is not limited to any particular employment or employer); or
+- if you hold a spouse/civil partner permit (which is not limited to any particular employment or employer)

-the limited exceptions whereby the Department may agree to vary a permit (see section 1.15 of a Guide to Work Permits).
+- the limited exceptions whereby the Department may agree to vary a permit (see variation of permit)

 I have to move a pregnant employee due to health and safety concerns; do I need a new work permit?